-• Increase in certain white blood cells (eosinophils) and possible inflamed blood vessels throughout the body (systemic vasculitis).
-Rarely, this can happen in people with asthma who take montelukast sodium tablets.
+- See "What is the most important information I should know about Montelukast Sodium?" - Increase in certain white blood cells (eosinophils) and possible inflamed blood vessels throughout the body (systemic vasculitis).
+Rarely, this can happen in people with asthma who take Montelukast Sodium.
 This sometimes happens in people who also take a steroid medicine by mouth that is being stopped or the dose is being lowered.
 Tell your healthcare provider right away if you get one or more of these symptoms:

-- a feeling of pins and needles or numbness of arms or legs - · a flu-like illness - rash - severe inflammation (pain and swelling) of the sinuses (sinusitis)
+• a feeling of pins and needles or numbness of arms or legs • rash • a flu-like illness • severe inflammation (pain and swelling) of the sinuses (sinusitis)

-The most common side effects with montelukast sodium tablets include:
+The most common side effects of Montelukast Sodium include: